 Moving Up To Larger Home

-- On cases like these where the home buyer is moving to another home that is close by original owner occupant property:
+In cases like these where the home buyer is moving to another home that is close by the original owner occupant property:

 - If the property is similar in size and value from the exiting home to the new home purchase

-- then the only way the buyer can purchase the second property is as an investment home which requires 20% down payment
+- Then the only way the buyer can purchase the second property is as an investment home which requires a 20% down payment

 - If the property is at least 100 or more miles away, then the buyer can possibly purchase it as a second home